wavemotion-dave/A8DS/readme.md

   * Added Atari 5200 cart support for carts of 32K or less.
   * Added new key maps for SHIFT and CONTROL to NDS keys.
   * Massive simplification of the configuration handling for machine type.
+  * New NTSC and PAL color palettes from the awesome Trebor Pro Pack.

 V4.1  : 25-Jan-2025 by wavemotion-dave
   * Refactor the OS Enable/Disable on XL/XE emulation to avoid moving large blocks of memory.
 Speeds up many games that swap the OS in/out.